 Infinitas Learning had identified the need for digital transformation within its services and products and contracted One Beyond as their software development partner.

-As part of a large-scale team augmentation project, One Beyond supplemented Infinitas Learning’s in-house teams with skilled individuals to deliver three key business applications:
+As part of a large-scale Continuous Development Teams project, One Beyond supplemented Infinitas Learning’s in-house teams with skilled individuals to deliver three key business applications:

 Content distribution platform

 As part of this transformation, they looked to centralise all learning material provided by their operating companies within a unique and bespoke content distribution platform.
 DisCo (Distribution of Content) is the platform driving these transformational activities.
 DisCo aims to be the core platform for learning material through which all Infinitas Learning’s portfolio products, generated by content editors, can be managed and distributed to customers.
 These customers are the teachers and students who are going to access and interact with learning content such as books, exercises, courses, etc.

 As in most software development situations, the DisCo platform faces an input – output problem: the learning material that DisCo has to deal with are referred to as packages, which come in a DITA (Darwin Information Typing Architecture) xml format.
 Those packages are the ones that the DisCo platform is in charge of digesting, translating and exposing in a modern (JSONish) way.
 The solution provided by DisCo is microservices-based in order to foster the encapsulation of responsibilities and give each piece of the platform architecture a well defined goal, such as:

 - Content translation